microsoft/CopyOnWrite/README.md

 Discovery is important, as different operating systems and different filesystems available for those operating systems provide varying levels of CoW link support:

-* Windows: The default NTFS filesystem does NOT support CoW, but the ReFS filesystem does.
+* Windows: The default NTFS filesystem does NOT support CoW, but the ReFS filesystem and 2023's new Dev Drive do.
 * Linux: Btrfs, Xfs, Zfs support CoW while ext4 does not.
 * Mac: AppleFS supports CoW by default.